-'Groundhog Day,' the Buddhist lifehacker movie
+'Groundhog Day' movie: The Buddhist lifehacker film | CNN

-- The film is about the pursuit of meaning in our daily lives

-This essay is part of a column called The Wisdom Project by David Allan, editorial director of CNN Health and Wellness.
-The series is on applying to one's life the wisdom and philosophy found everywhere, from ancient texts to pop culture.
-You can follow David at @davidgallan.
-Don't miss another Wisdom Project column by subscribing here.

-(CNN)"It's not true that life is one damn thing after another -- it's one damn thing over and over." -- Edna St. Vincent Millay
+“It’s not true that life is one damn thing after another – it’s one damn thing over and over.” – Edna St. Vincent Millay

 I’ve seen the 1993 film “Groundhog Day” again and again and again, but only once on the big screen, a few years after it was in theaters.
 It was shown in a packed lecture hall inside Baltimore’s Walters Art Museum, followed by a lecture from a comparative religion scholar who took us through the spiritual meaning and symbolism cleverly packaged in what, on its surface, is a rom-com with a “Twilight Zone” premise.

-But it's worth seeing, for the first time or the 10th, to witness the main character -- self-centered weatherman Phil Connors (a role only Bill Murray could master) -- breaking that cycle through personal redemption.
-It's a grand metaphor some scholars see as Buddhist, Christian or secularly philosophical.
-It's also directly, practically applicable to how you spend your day today, and everyday.
+But it’s worth seeing, for the first time or the tenth, to witness self-centered weatherman Phil Connors (a role only Bill Murray could master) breaking that cycle through personal redemption.
+It’s a grand metaphor some scholars see as Buddhist, Christian or secularly philosophical.
+It’s also directly, practically applicable to how you spend your day today, and everyday.

 I think the film is best described as “Buddish,” an adjective coined by the film’s director, Harold Ramis, to sum up his own belief system.
 His mother-in-law and one of his best friends were devout Zen Buddhists who hooked him onto its precepts.
 “Memorable, simple, didn’t require articles of faith, but completely humanistic in every way that I valued,” he said in an interview for Chicago magazine in 2008.
 “So I proselytize it without practicing it.”